ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 This command determines the color of characters and lines,the background and border of the screen.
-When the computer is turned on it is preset to i COLOR I5, 4, 4 I
+When the computer is turned on it is preset to
+COLOR I5, 4, 4
 White characters (color code 15)
 Dark blue background (color code 4)
-Blue border (color code 4) — Valid only in Mode l.
+Blue border (color code 4) - Valid only in Mode l.
 The border area is not displayed because the screen in Mode B.
 Change the color of the screen by refering to the Color Code Chart and making the appropriate modifications.
 ' Color Code Chart
 0: clear 4: dark blue 8: red l2: dark yellow
 I: black 5: light blue 9: light red I3: purple
-2: green 6: dark red I0: yellow 14: gray
+2: green 6: dark red 10: yellow 14: gray
 3: light green 7: blue ll: light yellow I5: white
 52